by Simon Lord

 5. You want to retrain in a business that interests you.
 You might turn your hobby into your job, or follow a dream of owning a bookshop, or decide that running a café could be right up your street.

-6. You want to use your redundancy money to do something that you might never otherwise have achieved.
+6. You want to use any redundancy money to do something that you might never otherwise have achieved.
 You can enter into business without endangering all of the other assets you have worked so hard to build up.

 7. You want to create something for the future – yours or your family's.
 Franchising offers a wide range of opportunities suited to two person or family operation.